dfrdn/fordsxyz/content/law/a-game-of-torts/index.md

 2. Fault or negligence of the defendant, or some other person for whose acts he must respond; and
 3. Connection of cause and effect between the fault or negligence of the defendant and the damages incurred by the plaintiff.[^32]

+<v-img src='breaking_barriers.svg' alt='car'></v-img>

 Thus, tort law deals with situations where a person injures another person by breaching his legal duty not to violate the right of another member of society.[^33] Consequently, it is the law governing cases of vehicular accidents.
 In determining “who pays,” it is thus necessary to look into the underlying values of tort law and its purposes.

 ### Purpose

-Tort law contributes to the objective of the law to reduce, or if possible, to eliminate risks in society by providing deterrence to harmful activities.[^34] However, since it is impossible to totally eliminate injuries because “men voluntarily accepts risks as a quid pro quo for their needs,” tort law provides the alternative of providing redress to anyone injured,[^35] _i.e._, allocating risks and liabilities in the society.[^36] Jurists are in agreement that the central aim of tort law is the reduction of accidents.[^37] In line with this, the major purposes of tort law are: “1) to provide a peaceful means for adjusting the rights of parties who might otherwise take the law into their own hands; 2) deter wrongful conduct; 3) to encourage socially responsible behavior; and 4) to restore injured parties to their original condition, insofar as the law can do this, by compensating them for their injury.”[^38]
+Tort law contributes to the objective of the law to reduce, or if possible, to eliminate risks in society by providing deterrence to harmful activities.[^34] However, since it is impossible to totally eliminate injuries because “men voluntarily accepts risks as a quid pro quo for their needs,” tort law provides the alternative of providing redress to anyone injured,[^35] _i.e._, allocating risks and liabilities in the society.[^36] Jurists are in agreement that the central aim of tort law is the reduction of accidents.[^37] In line with this, the major purposes of tort law are:
+1. to provide a peaceful means for adjusting the rights of parties who might otherwise take the law into their own hands
+2. to deter wrongful conduct
+3. to encourage socially responsible behavior
+4. to restore injured parties to their original condition, insofar as the law can do this, by compensating them for their injury.[^38]

 In addition, tort law also aims to balance conflicting interests.[^39] As Dean Wright explained, doing all the things that constitute modern living necessarily leads to some losses or injuries.[^40] Thus, according to her,